 - Completing account opening forms

-Once you have all of the required documents, simply visit your chosen service provider's or bank's website and follow the instructions for opening an account.
+Once you have all of the required documents, simply visit your chosen service provider's website and follow the instructions for opening an account.
 Note that these documents may vary depending on the provider you choose.